 The years from the seventies to the present have seen continued innovations in banking.
 Today we have electronic banking services such as online banking, bill pay, eStatements, and mobile banking.
 The Bank continues to enjoy a 5-Star Rating by the National Rating service of Bauer Financial.

-Throughout its 113 years, CNB has steadily grown, merging with other institutions all around the Central Texas area, including Giddings, Taylor, Rockdale, and Coupland.
+For over 100 years, CNB has steadily grown, merging with other institutions all around the Central Texas area, including Giddings, Taylor, Rockdale, and Coupland.
 These acquisitions have expanded the bank's services to a larger community and give customers more options and access to their accounts.
 In 2007 the Bank opened a new branch in Pflugerville.
-The Bank continued its expansion by opening its newest location in Round Rock in 2013 and Cedar Park in 2016.
+The Bank continued its expansion by opening its newest locations in Round Rock in 2013 and Cedar Park in 2016.

 To the Citizens National Bank's dedicated shareholders, directors, officers and staff, the future looks just as promising as it did in 1900.
 When an institution strives first to serve the financial needs of its customers, growth will be the end result.
 To that end, we stand firmly in the present to serve the needs and concerns of the region through sound, yet innovative, banking practices.